-These tests are generally performed at near patient or community care testing.
-Most of the antigen based tests developed so far are point-of-care tests.
+These tests can be performed either in the laboratory or at near patient or community care testing.
+The first versions of the antigen based tests were developed as point-of-care tests.
+Currently the test is also available in automated high throughput laboratory analysers.

-The first step of taking a sample can be taken anywhere.
+The first step of taking a sample can be done anywhere.
 The medical staff taking the sample must be well protected with 'personal protective equipment' (PPEs).

 The preparation and analysis of the samples depend on local regulations but are usually done by healthcare professionals and can take place on mobile units in emergency wards, clinics and doctors' offices.
+Alternatively, the samples are transported to laboratories for its automated processing.